awahl2/Database-Management-Systems/final_project/final_project.md

 Gets all champions sorted by win rate (descending) and by ban rate (ascending).
 This identifies the strongest champions that are not heavily banned.
 This is most useful for players who want to pick strong champions that will likely not be banned.

 ```
--- Query 1: Lists champions ordered by win rate (desc), then by ban rate (asc).
+-- Query 1: Lists champions and primary role ordered by win rate (desc), then by ban rate (asc).
 SELECT name,
     primary_role,
     win_rate,